joerischasfoort/money-macro/_posts/2020-10-28-auction-theory-1.md

 And, because the right combination of frequencies differed for each phone company, it was not possible to just auction of all of them at once.
 So, a Vickrey auction wouldn’t work here, it would have either meant selling all frequencies at once which was very inefficient, or it would have meant selling them all separately, fetching a very low price for the government and meaning that a profitable second-hand market would likely emerge.

 Thus, a different type of auction was needed.
-But what would that auction look like?
-This is the question the 2020 Nobel prise winning auction theorists [solved](https://www.nobelprize.org/uploads/2020/09/popular-economicsciencesprize2020.pdf) and this will be the subject of the next video in this three part mini-series on the 2020 Nobel prise in economic sciences.

-Make sure that you don’t miss when I post it!
+Next, I cover [what that auction would look like](http://www.moneymacro.rocks/2020-10-28-auction-theory-2/) and why it led to the [2020 Nobel prize](https://www.nobelprize.org/uploads/2020/09/popular-economicsciencesprize2020.pdf).